-The overall teaching and learning strategy for Psychology is 'student centered'.
+The overall teaching and learning strategy for Psychology is 'student centred'.
 A variety of teaching and learning methods are employed in order to ensure the acquisition and development of appropriate concepts, knowledge and skills and to achieve the stated learning outcomes.
 Active learning is promoted via: practical classes; laboratory workshops; seminars; tutorials; self-directed study; lectures; video viewing and analysis; IT sessions; and guided study.
-We are also committed to a blended learning approach that maximises the strengths of face-to-face learning with a breadth of multimedia e-learning resources.
+We are also committed to a blended learning approach that maximises the strengths offace-to-face learning with a breadth of multimedia e-learning resources.
 All modules have a presence on Moodle (our Virtual Learning Environment) and all lecture materials as well as additional resources are available to you here.
 You can also use Moodle to communicate with fellow students on that Module as well as the teaching team.
-This programme adopts a blended style of learning and teaching including online delivery and engagement where appropriate.
 This programme adopts a blended style of learning and teaching including online delivery and engagement where appropriate.